yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL unguided - Containers and DevOps.md

     ],
     ```

-1. API deployment and scale the API deployment to four pods
+2. API deployment and scale the API deployment to four pods.

-1. From the API deployments view, note that four pods are running and one pending
+3. From the API deployments view, note that four pods are running and one pending.

-1. Navigate to the Workloads view and note that there are errors in the API deployment.
+4. Navigate to the Workloads view and note that there are errors in the API deployment.
 These errors are due to the fixed port requirement.
 Only two instances of the API pod can be deployed as there are only two nodes with port 3001 available.

-1. Scale the API deployment back down to 2 pods and note that the errors are almost immediately resolved
+5. Scale the API deployment back down to 2 pods and note that the errors are almost immediately resolved.

 ### Task 3: Restart containers and test HA